-The City of Graham will probably be required to establish a Stage 2 Adaptive Management Program in 2020.
+The City of Graham will probably be required to establish a Stage 2 Adaptive Management Program in the future.
 This requirement will be based upon the future testing of the water quality within Jordan Lake.
 At this point in time we view this requirement as likely.
 The Stage 2 Existing Development Programs will be intended to eventually reduce 8% of Total Nitrogen Loads and 5% Total Phosphorous Loads from the 2001 Baseline Period along with all TN and TP Loads from the Baseline Period until adoption of the New Development Program.

 NC DWQ, through a contract process that involved the Nutrient Scientific Advisory Board (NSAB), remodeled the Jordan Lake Watershed and released preliminary reports in November.
 The remodeling study, completed by Tetra Tech, provided nutrient loadings for individual jurisdictions for the baseline period and for the post baseline period through 2010.
 These jurisdictional loadings are the first jurisdictional modeled loads that have been produced for Jordan Lake and will allow for the most accurate estimate (to date) for the retrofits needed and the costs associated with reaching water quality standards within the lake.
+These loads have not been assigned at this point and the exact loading for each community is still unclear.